VergeGroup/swift-verge/README.md

 Actually, we need to get to flag that means **different**, it no need to be **equal**.

-### Fragment does embed state with ve
+### Fragment does embed state with versioning

-Now we can use Fragment struct that is a container for wrapping inside state up.
+`Fragment` manages the version of itself, the version will increment each modified that can't detect how exactly modified.

 ```swift
 struct YourState {